Côte d'Ivoire entry requirements for Canada passport holders

 You will be turned away at the border if you cannot show your yellow fever vaccination card.
 Get the shot at least 10 days before departure and keep the card with your passport.

-Processing can take up to two weeks, and there is no e-visa or visa on arrival for Canadians.
-Contact the Ivorian Embassy in Ottawa or the Consulate in Montreal at least 3 weeks before your trip.
+Processing can take a few business days, and there is no visa on arrival for Canadians.
+Apply through the SNEDAI portal at least a week before your trip.

 What happens at the border